 Coburg, Vierzehnheiligen.
 At Coburg visit the formidable fortress above the city, now a museum with good paintings and furnishings.
 Schloss Ehrenburg, in the centre of town was the home of Prince Albert.
 Across the valley, the pilgrimage church of Vierzehnheiligen by Balthasar Neumann is perhaps the greatest of all Rococo churches.

 Nuremberg.
 An immensely rich trading and manufacturing city in the Middle Ages, Nuremberg is girt by massive walls and possesses much art and architecture of the 15th and 16th centuries.
 A walk through the old town includes the church of St Sebaldus, which contains outstanding sculpture by Veit Stoss and others, and the Albrecht Dürer House.
 St Lorenz is the city’s other great church, and is likewise laden with major artworks including Veit Stoss’s Annunciation (1517/18).

 Nuremberg.
-Visit German National Museum, home to the finest collection of German mediaeval and Renaissance art in the country.
+Visit the German National Museum, home to the finest collection of German medieval and Renaissance art in the country.
 Fly from Munich, arriving Heathrow at c.
 5.00pm.

 Price – per person

 £2,960 or £2,810 without flights.
 Single occupancy: £3,310 or £3,160 without flights.